al-exe/mp3-ripper/README.md

 - Saves files into a folder on your Desktop
 - Extracts and crops thumbnails to **480×480**
 - Embeds artwork into MP3 metadata as the album cover
-- Deletes the temporary image files afterward
-- Falls back to an interactive prompt if you don't provide arguments

 Perfect for building local playlists and clean, metadata-tagged music libraries.